-No corrections (for example blockage) have been applied to the data.
-All the data is presented in SI units and all measurements are from the origin (mid-track, mid-wheelbase on the tunnel floor) with x positive downstream and z positive up, using the right hand rule to find positive y.
+For the purpose of ease of comparison with computational work, no corrections have been applied to this data.
+All data is presented in SI units and all measurements are from the origin of the model (on the base of the model, at the centre of the base) with x positive downstream and z positive up, using a right-hand rule to find positive y.